 - The use of seat belts is mandatory for all passengers, except pregnant women.

 - Headlights must be on when driving, even during the day.

 - The use of a mobile phone while driving is prohibited, unless using a fitted hands-free device.

 - Children under 10 years of age may ride in the front seat only if seated in a child car seat and the air-bag has been disabled.

 - To drive on motorways and main roads outside towns, you need to purchase and display a valid 'vignette' (sticker).

 If you intend to hire a car or other vehicle, check if these activities are covered by your insurance policy.
-Seek advice on any restrictions that may apply, particularly if you're not licensed for that vehicle type in Australia.
+Seek advice on any restrictions that may apply, particularly if you don't have a licence for that vehicle type in Australia.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

-You'll need an International Driving Permit (IDP) along with your current Australian driver's licence to drive a vehicle in Bulgaria.
+You'll need an International Driving Permit (IDP) along with your current Australian driver's licence to drive a vehicle.
 Driving without an IDP could void your travel and vehicle insurance.

 Road safety and driving.